 by Raphael Hertzog & Jim O’ Gorman

-First things first, this is not one of the Hacking Books that teach you penetration testing.
+First things first, this is not one of the Ethical Hacking Books that teach you penetration testing.
 This is a book that teaches you Kali Linux.
 Kali Linux, formerly known as Backtrack, is the by far most popular penetration testing distribution out there.
 Therefore, it just makes sense for you to learn it.
 Although I do not recommend Kali Linux for beginners, if you do decide to go for Kali Linux anyway, I highly recommend reading Kali Linux Revealed.

 In this book, the Kali developers themselves will take you on a journey through the operating system and help you to maximize your use of Kali Linux.
 You will learn all the fundamentals of Kali Linux, you will learn Linux basics and concepts and you will learn how to install Kali Linux in all kinds of different scenarios (Laptop, Desktop, Server, Virtual, etc.).
 On top of that, you will learn how to configure packages and how to keep your Kali installed updated the right way.